Azure/aoai-apim/README.md

 Azure OpenAI provides an API endpoint to consume the AOAI service, and APIM utilzies this AOAI endpoint.

+Using APIM with AOAI, you can manage and implement policies to allow queing, rate throttling, error handling, and manaage usage quotas.
 When using Azure OpenAI with API Management, this gives you the most flexibility in terms of both queing prompts (text sent to AOAI) as well as return code/error handling management.
-More later in this repo on using APIM with AOAI.
+More later in this document on using APIM with AOAI.
 ![image](https://github.com/Azure/AI-in-a-Box/assets/9942991/15d5d9a2-60d4-457e-8d4d-f4a6277cccd2)